In-Line Moisture Measurement System: Optimizing Kiln Performance with Statistical Feedback

 Developing the Data

 There are a variety of in-line moisture measurement systems available and very few mills or secondary wood products processors operate without one.
-Integration into specific components is obviously important but the real key to success comes in making best use of the data collected for real-world insight into kiln drying performance.
+Integration of specific components is obviously important but the real key to success comes in making the best use of the data collected for real-world insight into kiln drying performance.
 Optimization means being sure the cycle of information is moving smoothly.
 And this is where your kiln operators or data collection specialist becomes crucial.

 There are a number of questions to ask in order to turn data collection into practical insights: